 How These Acne Tools Could Be Making Your Skin Worse

-If you’re prone to acne, chances are you have a blackhead extractor and often turn to it in desperate panic when your skin starts acting up.
+If you’re prone to acne, chances are you have a blackhead extractor and often turn to it at the first sign of a breakout.
 But, like everything in skincare, if you don’t know how to use it properly, it can aggravate your skin, and in this case, it can even cause scarring.
 For those of you who don’t know, a blackhead extractor is a stainless-steel tool that should be used to remove blackheads, referred to by dermatologists – aka the skin Gods – as comedones extractors.
 FYI, you shouldn’t be using these for cystic acne, but they can be used on whiteheads.

-There’s probably no one on the planet without a blackhead – they’re like periods, completely unavoidable!
+There’s probably no one on the planet without a blackhead – they’re like periods, 100% normal!
 Blackheads can be triggered by pretty much anything, from genetics to hormonal imbalances, or even just a weather change.
 They’re primarily due to an overproduction of sebum (oil) and dirt, which then oxidizes and blocks our pores.
-So, to make sure you’re not causing major damage to your skin, we’ve got the all the deets so you can use this tool like an absolute pro and finally, be blackhead (and whitehead) free.
+So, to make sure you’re not causing major damage to your skin, we’ve got all the deets so you can use this tool like an absolute pro, if you’d like to be blackhead (and whitehead) free.

 Choose the right tool

 Most blackhead extractors have two loops, with a spoon-like shape on each end that is used to tackle differently sized blackheads or whiteheads: one end is smaller allowing you to access the hard-to-access areas of your face.
 Although there are various types, the most “user-friendly” and are our favorite (pictured above), can be bought in beauty stores or on Amazon for less than $6 here.
 Some extractors come with a lancet, a sharp end used to pop whiteheads, but you should leave these to the dermatologist, as they can permanently injure and scar the skin.